farazahmed18/Bank-Marketing-Prediction/README.md

 1. Clone this repository to your local machine.
 2. Install the required libraries: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`.
 3. Open the Jupyter Notebook `[Your_Notebook_Name.ipynb]` to review the complete code and analysis.
-4. The `bank-marketing.csv` dataset is included in this repository.
+4. The `bank-full.csv` dataset is included in this repository.

 ---
-*This project was completed by Faraz Ahmed Siddiqui (M01088127) for the CST4215 (Machine Learning & AI) assessment.*
+*This project was completed by Faraz Ahmed Siddiqui Machine Learning & AI assessment.*